 Designated as a top-tier research institution, FIU emphasizes hospitality and management, business and engineering programs.
 The college of Engineering and Computing at FIU is well known for its research ability in computer engineering, environmental engineering and material engineering programs.
 The college was recognized as one of the top 100 engineering schools in the U.S. The CEC resides at the Engineering Center (EC) and over 120 faculties hold doctor degree.
 Research facilities within the CEC have benefitted from the nearly $80 million annual external funding that the university receives from various government and industry sources.
 The starting average of CEC graduates is 80,000$.

 In the current ranking, the college of business at FIU is among the top 16 graduate schools in the United States.
 U.S.News & World Report's “America's Best Colleges” ranked the school's undergraduate international business programs among the 20 best in the nation, three times in the top 8.
 The school emphasizes the international business, information management, finance and real estate management programs.
-The starting average salary of the business graduates is 70,000$.
+The median salary of graduates is $70000.

 From the partnership with HuiKedu Group, FIU enables the students from the partner Chinese universities to have the preferential policies.
 Students from the listed Chinese universities, with GPA 3.0 and above, are able to have the following new policies.